Pepperdine Editorial Style Frequently Asked Questions

 Pepperdine University comprises five schools.

-The Straus Institute has been ranked as the number one program of its kind in the nation for 11 consecutive years.
+The Straus Institute was ranked as the number one program of its kind in the nation for 13 of the past 15 years.

 Larry buys slacks with a 30-inch waist and 34-inch inseam.